ledalexo/ledalexo/README.md

 Hello!
 I'm Alexis González 👋

+I've completed a web full stack programming course and currently starting my path on the JAVA language world.

 <!--
 **ledalexo/ledalexo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.